EMPLOYMENT OPPORTUNITIES

 The Grant Writer and Strategist is part of the Partnership’s new Strategic Funding Team and will provide the state, Tribes, and local partners with technical assistance and capacity to prepare grant applications for submission.
 This position will identify funding opportunities, develop high-quality grant proposals to federal, state, and private funding agencies, and monitor grant progression with the goal of increasing the number of successful submissions for local and regional recovery projects.

-The annual range of compensation is between $71,500.00 - $86,500.00.
+The Puget Sound Recovery Strategist (PSRS) represents the agency in external venues and functions to influence the work of partners (local, state, federal, Tribal, business).
+The position fosters specific actions and identifies and focuses resources to accelerate ecosystem recovery implementation.
+The PSRS is responsible for promoting the potential of local recovery partners to advance local priority work for ecosystem in alignment with the Action Agenda, salmon recovery plan, and environmental justice strategies.
+The annual range of compensation is between $71,500.00 – 86,500.00.
 Employees and their families are covered by medical (including vision), dental, long-term disability, and basic life insurance.
 State employees are members of the Washington Public Employees’ Retirement System and can participate in the Deferred Compensation Program, a supplemental retirement savings program.
 Employees are given paid time off, designated paid holidays, allowances for professional growth, and hiring incentives.
-For more information about benefits and the details of the position, visit the link above.
-Recruitment is open through Dec.
-13.
+For more information about benefits and the details of the position, and to apply, visit the link above.
+Recruitment is open through Jan.
+11, 2024.

 Contracts Coordinator (one permanent, one project)